Arawyn42/42_get_next_line/README.md

 # 42_get_next_line

-Mon code pour le projet get_next_line de 42 Perpignan.
-Projet valide a 125% (avec les bonus).
+My code for 42 project get_next_line.
+Project validated at 125% (with bonuses) in October 2023.